Magic-Cooki3/Basement-To-The-Sky-Workaround/README.md

-# BUGS BEING WORKED OUT, PLEASE BE PATIENT - CURRENTLY PARITIALLY WORKING BUT FULL WORKING IS POSSIBLE AND HAS BEEN DONE

 # Fix: Video Upload on Linux/Proton (Basement to the Sky Demo)

 The in-game MyTube laptop never shows the upload button on Linux.
 This is caused by three separate issues that all need to be fixed together.